Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Challenges with existing approaches

-Proceeding to the next estimator, assume we are given constants $a\in (1,2],A<\infty$ such that ${\mb E} [ \zeta^a]\leq A$.
+Assume we are given constants $a\in (1,2],A<\infty$ such that ${\mb E} [ \zeta^a]\leq A$.
 In this setting, it is possible to construct a feasible estimator which is unbiased and as conservative as the sample mean, if $\lambda(n) = o(n)$.
 This can be achieved by appropriately truncating large values of $\zeta_i$.
 We summarize our results in the following proposition and refer to Section \ref{sec-proofs} for a proof.
 For similar results, we refer to \cite{bubeck2013bandit}.
 For convenience, we state the cases $a=2$ (finite variance) and $a\in (1,2)$ (infinite variance) separately.

 \begin{proposition} Let $r(n) = \lambda(n)/n$.
-Then, \begin{itemize} \item[(i)] For $a=2$, define $C = \min \{1/4, Ae^2/2\}$.
+Then, \begin{itemize} \item[(i)] For $a=2$, define $C = \max \{1/4, Ae^2/2\}$.
 Then,

-\item[(ii)] For $a\in (1,2)$, define $C= \min \{\frac{1}{(a-1)a^a}, A e^a\frac{2}{2+a}\}$ and $c_a= (a-1)^{(a-1)/a} a C^{1/a}$.
+\item[(ii)] For $a\in (1,2)$, define $C= \max \{\frac{1}{(a-1)a^a}, A e^a\frac{2}{2+a}\}$ and $c_a= (a-1)^{-(a-1)/a} a C^{1/a}$.
 Then,

 \end{itemize} \end{proposition}